Taiping Island: Geology and landform

 The island has a long and narrow shape that is low and flat, that is approximately 1,289.3 m long and 365.7 m wide.
 The area of the north–south coastline is 41.3 ha, and the coastal vegetation line range is 36.6 ha.
 The mean tidewater over land area is approximately 49 ha, and during low sea tides the water reefs and land area is 98 ha, 4–6 m above sea level.

 Since Taiping island is a coral island, the surface includes fine sand and coral reefs formed by weathering.
 Around the island are sandy beaches, with narrower beaches on the south and north sides 5 m wide, on the east side 20 m wide, and on the southwest side 50 m wide.
 The sand accumulated on the beach is rosy coloured, mainly formed from red coral fragments and shell debris.

-A 523-metre long core sample was obtained by the CPC Corporation.
-The rock layers were estimated to be as old as 780,000 years at the 43-metre mark and over 2 million years past the 130-metre mark.
+A 523 m long core sample was obtained by the CPC Corporation.
+The rock layers were estimated to be as old as 780,000 years at the 43 m mark and over 2 million years past the 130 m mark.